-French Lavender has masses of beautiful spikes of fragrant purple flowers rising above the foliage from early to late summer, which are most effective when planted in groupings.
+Spanish Lavender has masses of beautiful spikes of fragrant deep purple flowers rising above the foliage from early to late summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-It has attractive silver-variegated grayish green foliage.
+It has attractive grayish green evergreen foliage.
 The fragrant needles are highly ornamental and turn coppery-bronze in the fall, which persists throughout the winter.